 - Find the employee that the payment failed for and click the "Mark as failed" link

 - In the confirmation dialog that shows, enter the reason the payment failed and click "Confirm"

 - The payments will now be marked as failed in that super batch

 - Now when you create a new batch, you can choose to include those payments (by selecting a date range that will capture them).
 You'll see that they're being included because they have previously been marked as failed in the description

-In either scenario - you should be aware that updating the employee's record / super funds page is just the first step to resolving this type of issue because any super batch collects it's data from the pay runs where the super is accrued (including whatever super fund data is on the employee record at that point in time) - therefore data in a new batch will still not be correct (initially).
-This is the reason we why give users the option to manually change where contributions in a batch are going, and this is how you do it - in the new batch for this period (where you are "repaying" the super)...
+In either scenario - you should be aware that updating the employee's record / super funds page is just the first step to resolving this type of issue because a super batch collects it's data from the pay runs where the super is accrued (including whatever super fund data is on the employee record at that point in time) - therefore data in a new batch will still not be correct (initially).
+This is the reason we why give users the option to manually change where contributions in a batch are going before uploading/paying it.

 If you have any feedback or questions please contact us via firstname.lastname@example.org